Desperate search for survivors in Cuba hotel blast; 26 dead

 -

-'You've got to unite the party': Kenney reminds Conservative leadership hopefuls after tense debate
+Kenney reminds Conservative leadership hopefuls 'you’ve got to unite the party' after 'feisty' first debate

 In reflecting on the jabs traded at the first unofficial Conservative leadership debate, Alberta Premier Jason Kenney says it's important for all candidates to remember their job of unifying the party.